Winter Weather Hub

 If you have any questions, email us at CleanE@co.pg.md.us.

-The Clean Energy Program, Energy Efficiency grant award provides up to $6,250 in funds for residential energy efficiency measures, in addition to Washington Gas incentives.
-The maximum grant award amount is $6,250 (for gas incentives), of which $2,500 can be allocated towards natural gas incentives, and up to 60% of total grant award amount ($3,750) can be allocated towards air sealing and insulation (does not include ancillary equipment like baffles/ventilation).
+The Clean Energy Program Energy Efficiency grant award provides up to $6,250 in funds for residential energy efficiency measures and Washington Gas incentives.
+The maximum grant award amount is $6,250 (for gas incentives), of which $2,500 can be allocated towards natural gas incentives.
+Up to 60% of the total grant award amount ($3,750) can be allocated towards air sealing and insulation (does not include ancillary equipment like baffles/ventilation).

-Note: Please be advised the Clean Energy Program, Energy Efficiency Grant award is no longer funding electric incentives due to funding availability.
-All electric homes will not qualify for the grant award.
+Note: Please be advised that the Clean Energy Program's Energy Efficiency Grant award is no longer funding electric incentives due to funding availability.
+Therefore, not all electric homes will qualify for the grant award.

 Energy Efficiency Grant Eligibility